tri170391/webRTC-test/webRTC.md

 ## Example

-An example of working webRTC application is available in /app/client of the project.
+An example of working webRTC application is available in this repository.
+See [EXAMPLE.md](EXAMPLE.md) for more details.
-The `caller.html` page will connect to the `callee.html` page using WebRTC.
-Notice that once the connection is running, both peer can send a message to each-other.